wi-ski/teardown-game-idea/README.md

-#Teardown Game Idea: "Chess"
+# Teardown Game Idea: "Chess"

 Hi there!
-I dunno if you're active here, but I totally have a game/mode in mind leveraging the mechanics it looks like you'll have in your engine.
+I dunno if you're active here, but I have have a game/mode in mind that would leverage the mechanics that youve been accentuating in your engine.
 (For Teardown)

 TL;DR - Articulating stuff takes effort & time and I wanted to see if: